origadmin/basic-layout/README.md

   These are Protobuf definitions (`.proto` files) that define the schema for configurations used *internally* within your module and are not intended to be part of your module's public API.

-  **Current Situation (e.g., `configs/` in `simple_app`):**
-    * **Location**: Top-level directory (e.g., `simple_app/configs/`).
-    * **Content**: Protobuf `.proto` files defining configuration structures, and their generated Go code (`.pb.go`, `.pb.validate.go`).
-    * **Problem**: The name `configs/` is broad and can be confused with directories holding actual configuration *values* (e.g., `resources/configs/*.yaml`).
-Additionally, placing internal definitions at the top level breaks Go's `internal` encapsulation rule.

   **Recommended Placement and Naming for Internal Configurations:**

-  To ensure proper encapsulation and clarity, internal configuration Protobuf definitions and their generated Go code should always be placed under the `internal/` directory.
+  To ensure proper encapsulation, clarity, and adherence to Go best practices, internal configuration Protobuf definitions and their generated Go code should always be placed under the `internal/` directory.
+The specific subdirectory depends on whether a dedicated conversion layer is needed.

+    *   **Scenario 1: Default/Direct Usage (No explicit conversion layer needed)** This is the primary recommendation when the Protobuf-generated configuration types can be used directly by `internal/conf` or other internal packages without significant adaptation.

-    * **Strongly Recommended Structure**: `internal/configpb/`
+        *   **Strongly Recommended Structure**: `internal/confpb/`
             *   **Purpose**: This is the preferred location for internal `.proto` files (e.g., `bootstrap.proto`) and their generated Go code (e.g., `bootstrap.pb.go`).
 The `pb` suffix clearly indicates Protobuf content, and `internal/` enforces encapsulation.
-        * **Go Package Name**: Typically `configpb`.
+            *   **Go Package Name**: Typically `confpb`.
+            *   **Role of `internal/conf/`**: In this scenario, `internal/conf/` (package `conf`) would import directly from `internal/confpb/` and use the `confpb` types for loading and handling configuration.
-        * **Benefits**: Enforces encapsulation, maintains clear module boundaries, and aligns with Go best practices.
+            *   **Benefits**: Simple, direct, and maintains clear separation of concerns.

-    * **Alternative Acceptable Structures** (choose based on preference and project consistency):
-        * `internal/confpb/`: Similar to `configpb/`, offering a slightly different naming preference.
-        * `internal/conf/pb/`: If `internal/conf` is primarily for Go language configuration structures and loading logic, placing Protobuf definitions in a `pb` subdirectory can be logical.
-However, ensure this doesn't lead to complex `internal/conf` structures or circular dependencies.

-    * **Note on `internal/conf/`**: This directory should primarily contain Go language-specific configuration structures and loading logic (e.g., reading from YAML, parsing environment variables).
-It would *import* the generated Go code from `internal/configpb/` (or similar) to work with the defined configuration schemas.
+    *   **Scenario 2: With Conversion Layer (Explicit adaptation to runtime interfaces needed)** This scenario applies when `internal/conf` (or a similar package) needs to perform significant transformations or adaptations from the raw Protobuf types to application-specific runtime interfaces.

+        *   **Recommended Structure**: `internal/conf/pb/`
+            *   **Purpose**: This subdirectory is the preferred location for internal `.proto` files and their generated Go code when `internal/conf` acts as a dedicated conversion layer.
+Nesting `pb` under `internal/conf/` consolidates all configuration-related artifacts for this specific conversion process.
+            *   **Go Package Name**: Typically `confpb` (e.g., `option go_package = "your_module_path/internal/conf/pb;confpb";`).
+            *   **Role of `internal/conf/`**: In this scenario, `internal/conf/` (package `conf`) would import from `internal/conf/pb/` and perform the necessary transformations or adaptations from the `conf_pb` types to application-specific runtime interfaces.
+This aligns perfectly with the "Protobuf + Conversion" pattern.
+            *   **Benefits**: Consolidates configuration logic for conversion, enforces encapsulation, and avoids redundant top-level `config` directories.

+    *   **Less Recommended Naming Conventions**
+        *   `schema/config/` or `proto/config/`: These are generally less recommended due to deeper directory nesting and potential naming conflicts with other project modules or tools that might use `schema` or `proto` for different purposes.

 **2. Public API Configuration Protobuf Definitions**

 These are Protobuf definitions that define configuration schemas intended to be part of your module's *public API*, meaning other services or clients might directly depend on them.
 These are typically managed by tools like `buf`.

     * **Recommended Placement**: Within your project's designated public API Protobuf root, e.g., `<YOUR_API_PROTO_ROOT>/config/` or `<YOUR_API_PROTO_ROOT>/configpb/`.
         * The exact path `<YOUR_API_PROTO_ROOT>` (e.g., `api/v1/proto`) is project-specific and should be consistently
           applied across all public API Protobuf definitions.
         * **Benefits**: Allows for unified management and publishing of public API schemas.

-  **3. Less Recommended Naming Conventions**

-    * `schema/config/` or `proto/config/`: These are generally less recommended due to deeper directory nesting and potential naming conflicts with other project modules or tools that might use `schema` or `proto` for different purposes.

 ### How to Run